 - Unit 1: Community Health Nursing

-- Unit 6: Developing Health Promotion Programs: Community Diagnosis and Planning
+- Unit 6: Developing a Community Diagnosis and Planning a Health Promotion Program

-- Unit 7: Developing Health Promotion Programs: Implementation and Evaluation
+- Unit 7: Implementing and Evaluating a Health Promotion Program

-To receive credit for NURS 434, you must complete and submit all of the required assignments and achieve an overall grade of at least “C” (64%).
-Effective January 1, 2010, all papers submitted must follow the guidelines of the APA Publication Manual (6th ed.)
-(2010).
+To receive credit for Nursing 434: Community Health Promotion you must complete all of the required assignments, and achieve an overall composite grade of C (64 percent).
+All papers submitted must follow the guidelines of the current APA Publication Manual.

-The assignments and weighting of the composite grade is as follows:
+The assignments and their weighting in the composite grade are as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.